Graph-oriented Instruction Tuning of Large Language Models for Generic Graph Mining: The Framework

-To achieve the balance between effectiveness and efficiency, we adopt a graph-aware instruction tuning mechanism, which can sufficiently utilize diverse and high-quality instructions for further fine-tuning LLMs~\cite{ouyang2022training}.
-Specifically, we adopt a general LLM LLaMA-V1-7B (abbr.~LLaMA)~\cite{touvron2023llama} with LoRA~\cite{hu2021lora} as our starting point for fine-tuning.
-Then, based on diverse instruction set $\mathcal{I}=\{I_1, I_2,\dots, I_D\}$ as model input, we adopt the negative log-likelihood loss as the fine-tuning objective~\cite{achiam2023gpt,ye2023natural}, which is formulated as follows:
+To balance the effectiveness with computational efficiency, we adopt a graph-aware instruction tuning mechanism, which can sufficiently utilize diverse and high-quality instructions for fine-tuning LLMs~\cite{ouyang2022training}.
+Specifically, we adopt a general LLM LLaMA3-8B~\cite{dubey2024llama} with LoRA~\cite{hu2021lora} as our initial fine-tuning point by default.
+Then, based on the diverse instruction package set $\mathcal{I}=\{I_1, I_2,\dots, I_D\}$ as model input, we adopt the negative log-likelihood loss as the fine-tuning objective as follows:

-where $\theta$ is the learnable parameters of our graph-aware LLM, $I_j \in \mathcal{I}$ is the input sentence of LLM, and $Y_j$ is the output sentence of LLM.
+where $\theta$ is the learnable parameters of our proposed graph-aware LLM (i.e., \method), $I_j \in \mathcal{I}$ is the input of LLM, and $Y_j$ is the output of LLM.

-After obtaining the fine-tuned LLM for generic graph mining (i.e., \method), we can apply it to various downstream tasks, such as node classification, link prediction, and graph-to-text.
+After obtaining the fine-tuned LLM for generic graph mining, we can apply it to various downstream tasks, such as node classification, link prediction, and graph-to-text.
+Notably, our \method can achieve superior performance across diverse tasks and datasets with few instruction packages based on the graph-aware instruction tuning mechanism, even in the few-shot and zero-shot settings (shown in Table~\ref{tab:exp-few-shot-gt} and Fig.~\ref{fig:dyval-bar}).

-\textbf{Model Extension.} Our framework is a fundamental approach to integrate LLMs and graph data for generic graph models, which can be based on different LLMs (e.g., Baichuan-7B~\cite{yang2023baichuan} and vicuna-7B-v1.1~\cite{chiang2023vicuna}).
-Moreover, we can adopt different parameter-efficient training approaches (e.g., QLoRA~\cite{dettmers2023qlora} and AdaLoRA~\cite{zhang2023adaptive}).
-A full exploration of different LLMs is orthogonal to the main contributions in this work, which is left as future work.

-\textbf{Datasets Extension.} Our method introduces a generic graph framework to simultaneously capture the semantic and structural information of attributed graphs across tasks and datasets.
-This allows us to leverage the capabilities of LLMs for genetic graph learning.
-Note that, our method only requires some meaningful attributes on the graphs, which are available in most real-world graphs such as biological networks, social networks, and knowledge graphs.
+\textbf{Model Extension.} Our proposed \method establishes a generic approach for integrating LLMs with graph data.
+We can flexibly incorporate a variety of foundation LLMs, as discussed in Section~\ref{exp:foundation_model}, which enhances its generation capabilities across different graph-related tasks.
+Building on this flexibility, we can further replace our adopted LoRA~\cite{hu2021lora} with different parameter-efficient training approaches, such as QLoRA~\cite{dettmers2024qlora}, AdaLoRA~\cite{zhang2023adaptive}, and FourierFT~\cite{gao2024parameter}.
+These methods can be helpful to reduce the computational demands while maintaining high performance.
+Additionally, we can explore the incorporation of Reinforcement Learning from Human Feedback (RLHF)~\cite{ouyang2022training} to further enhance the learning process, adjusting model behaviors and improving decision-making in complex graph scenarios.